“Would you like to check out our cleanser, too? It’s designed to complement the serum.”

 Research and experiment.
 Figure out what your skin needs, learn what ingredients don’t do well together and look for products that satisfy all your criteria.
 Remember, your skin doesn’t care what brand you use, it just wants something that suits its needs!

 Do you stick to the same brand or, like me, do you like to mix and match skincare products?
+Share your thoughts in the comments below.

 Take The Guesswork Out Of Skincare Shopping